eloisewm/TEDISC-Dagster/README.md

 sudo apt install git
 ```

 For a fresh install, you will need to tell git who you are.
-Run these two commands with your name and the email address associated with your Github account:
+Run these two commands with your name (this is just what you want to show up on your git commits, not your username) and the email address associated with your Github account:
 ```bash
 git config --global user.name "Your Name" git config --global user.email "your@email.com"